-I was more productive.
+After I switched, I was more productive.

-Better circulation (feet weren't so cold and I generally didn't feel the cold as much).
+Better circulation (feet weren't so cold, and I generally didn't feel the cold as much).

 Not so sensitive to noise and tinnitus has decreased.

-Sense of smell has improved.
+The sense of smell has improved.

 My general outlook on life became more positive.

-Cuts and abrasions healing faster.
+Cuts and abrasions were healing faster.

 What We Offer